shirhatti/EntityFramework.Docs/ef/platforms/uwp/getting-started.md

    ````

+> [!TIP]
-Tip: In a real application you would put each class in a separate file and put the connection string in the `App.Config` file and read it out using `ConfigurationManager`.
+> In a real application you would put each class in a separate file and put the connection string in the `App.Config` file and read it out using `ConfigurationManager`.
 For the sake of simplicity, we are putting everything in a single code file for this tutorial.

 ## Create your database

+> [!WARNING]
-Warning: **Known Issue in Preview 2**Using EF Tools on UWP projects does not work without manually adding binding redirects.
+> **Known Issue in Preview 2**Using EF Tools on UWP projects does not work without manually adding binding redirects.

   * File –> New –> File...